Welcome and thank you for considering Journal of Infectiology and Epidemiology to submit your work.

 Once the manuscript is modified/corrected according to the reviewer’s suggestions and finally approved for publication, there will be no further opportunity to edit it.
 Any essential changes after this point will be published as corrigenda.
 After acceptance of the article and before its publication, the corresponding author must sign License to Publish Form.
 Our editorial staff will respond to any submission inquiry within two working days.
 On publication of the article, all authors of the manuscript will receive a web link, which directs to the published article on the Journal website.

-Journal of Infectiology requires authors to carefully choose the appropriate article type for their manuscript.
+Journal of Infectiology and Epidemiology requires authors to carefully choose the appropriate article type for their manuscript.

 - Research Article